etiennebr/rstdocs/stereo.rst

 image1 to image2).

-Note that this estimation can be simplified using an external DEM in the application.
+Note that this estimation can be simplified using an external DEM in the *StereoRectificationGridGenerator* application.
 Regarding the vertical disparity, in the first step we said that we reduced the problem of 3-D extraction to a 1-D problem, but this is not completely true in general cases.
 There might be small disparities in the vertical direction which are due to parallax errors (i.e. epipolar lines exhibit a small shift in the vertical direction, around 1 pixel).
 In fact, the exploration is typically smaller along the vertical direction of disparities than along the horizontal one.
 You can also estimate them on the epipolar pair (in our case we use a range of :math:`-1` to :math:`1`).

 One more time, take care of the sign of this minimum and this maximum for disparities (always from image1 to image2).

-The command line for the application is :
+The command line for the *BlockMatching* application is :

 ::